A peer-reviewed journal published by K. N. Toosi University of Technology

 • The framework achieved a 3D gamma passing rate of 97.1% (3%/3 mm) for a nasopharyngeal carcinoma plan.

-• The model establishes the foundation for a localized, patientspecific Monte Carlo verification tool.
+• The model establishes the foundation for a localized, patient-specific Monte Carlo verification tool.

 Keywords